yclas/guides/docs/Widgets-how-to-set-the-currency-format.md

     -   American Currencies
 -   More currencies
 -   Examples
--   Video

-*This feature is available with our 2.8.0 release and for all sites hosted at  [Yclas.com](https://yclas.com/)*

 If you want your website users and visitors to be able to convert currencies then this is the widget for you.
 As the title says, this is the widget which users can use to choose between your selected currencies and have ads prices converted to their chosen currency.